I woke up this morning full of fury. Today is as good as any for an “empowerant.” (Empowering + Rant. Someone call Webster.)

 You know what happens when I tell people about these things you consider a normal part of this industry?
 They look horrified.
 Many get confused and say, “Why would anyone accept that?”

-When I speak with exploited salon employees, I often ask them, “Why do you think these practices are permissible?
+When I speak with exploited professionals, I often ask them, “Why do you think these practices are permissible?
 Why would you chose to work in such an exploitative arrangement that expects the world of you and offers you nothing in return?”

 I hear the same answers: “Because I love having the ability to be creative.”
 “I want to be successful in this business.”
 “I thought it was part of the job.”